A fundamental derivation of two Boris solvers and the Ge-Marsden theorem: cycloid fitting

 From (\ref{svv}), this $\ta'_B$ can only be defined for $|\ta/2| \le1$.
 Therefore this second Boris solver is limited to $|\dt|<|2/\w|=T/\pi$, approximately a third of the gyro-period.
 This same range of stability is obtained when the symplectic VV integrator is applied to the harmonic oscillator\cite{chin20}.

 This second Boris solver also underscores the fact it is the second Boris angle condition (\ref{svv}) that is of paramount importance.
-The use of the Cayley transform (\ref{cay}) here would not have improved magnetic VV integrator in any way.
+The use of the Cayley transform (\ref{cay}) here would not have improved the M2a integrator in any way.
 Also, it is not clear whether this second Boris condition (\ref{svv}) can be realized by a Cayley-like operator approximation of the exponential, as in (\ref{cay}).

 Finally, note that for motion perpendicular to $\bh$, since \be \frac{d}{dt}(\br^2)=2\br\cdot\bv\quad{\rm and }\quad \frac{d(\br\times\bv)}{dt}=\w(\br\cdot\bv)\bh, \la{rsq2} \ee the constancy of $r^2$, the orthogonality of $\bv$ to $\br$, and the conservation of angular momentum, are one and the same condition.